anmol009a/Analog-Clock/README.md

 - Responsive design that works on different screen sizes.
 - Smooth animations for the clock hands.

+## Live Demo
+You can view a live demo of the analog clock [here](https://anmol009a.github.io/Analog-Clock/).

 ## Installation

 1. Clone the repository: